Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: V
 - **Duration**: Instantaneous
-You drive two fingers into the wound of a creature within 1 *(1.5m)* that does not have all of its Hit Points and scouring tendrils burst from beneath your nails, whipping briefly through the target’s veins.
+You drive two fingers into the wound of a creature within 1 *(1.5m)* that does not have all of its Hit Points and scouring tendrils burst from beneath your nails, whipping briefly through the target's veins.
 The target must succeed on a CON Save or take 10d8 Slashing damage and be [Poisoned](conditions.md#poisoned) until the end of its next turn, or take half as much damage on a success.
 - **Classes**: Druid, Ranger, Warlock
 *(Source: CS)*